 How can I learn more about the exhibitors?

 A list of exhibitors for the RecruitMilitary events is available at https://events.recruitmilitary.com/.
-A list of exhibitors for the Veteran Recruiting events is available at http://veteranrecruiting.com/.
 In addition, you can use Linkedin and company websites to learn more about the companies and their employment opportunities.

-Why should I participate in the career fairs?
+Why should I participate in the job fairs?

-The careers fairs are an excellent opportunity to interact with potential employers and make contacts that can lead to career opportunities.
+The job fairs are an excellent opportunity to interact with potential employers and make contacts that can lead to career opportunities.

-What can I expect at the career fairs?
+What can I expect at the job fairs?

 DAV is proud to sponsor these events and bring high quality employers and veterans together on employment opportunities.
 DAV will have representatives available at the events to assist with benefit inquiries.
 Additionally, veterans are encouraged to contact their local NSO for assistance with benefits via the following link: https://www.dav.org/veterans/find-your-local-office/.

-Do I need to register for the career fairs?
+Do I need to register for the job fairs?

-Is there a fee for participating in the career fairs?
+Is there a fee for participating in the job fairs?

-There are no fees for veterans to participate in the career fairs.
+There are no fees for veterans to participate in the RecruitMilitary events.

 Can I send you my resume to share with employers?

 DAV assists with connecting veterans and employers on employment opportunities.
-However, we recommend that you register and post your resume on recruitmilitary.com and veteranrecruiting.com.
+However, we recommend that you register and post your resume on recruitmilitary.com.

-Any tips for first time career fair attendees?
+Any tips for first time job fair attendees?

-What should I do after attending a career fair?
+What should I do after attending a job fair?